Josehdez96/design-patters-with-javascript/README.md

 <a name="constr"/>

-### Constructor:
+### Constructor (Builder):
+It is also commonly called Builder pattern.
 Here we use the <code>new</code> keyword to create a new object by instantiating a class (this facility or sintactic sugar comes with ES6).

 Example.js (**with ES6+**):
 ```javascript